StellarSand/privacy-settings/Privacy Settings/Vivaldi.md

 #### Search
 - Suggestions in Address Field: Off
 - Suggestions in Search Field: Off

-#### Tracking prevention
-- Ask Websites Not to Track Me: On
-- Block Ads on Abusive Sites: On
-- Broadcast IP for Best WebRTC Performance: Off

 #### Show Typed History
 - In Address Field: Off